Chuchini is a little spot of ecological paradise in the tropical forests of

 the second largest of Bolivia’s nine departments (states).
 You’ll find it just 15 kilometers (9.4 miles) north of

-the capital of Beni, by taking the highway to the airport until you get just past Loma Suarez (a local naval school) or you can reach this beautiful eco and archeological complex by taking an amazing boat cruise down the picturesque
+the capital of Beni, by taking the highway to the airport until you get just past Loma Suarez (a local naval school) or you can reach this beautiful eco and archeological complex by taking an amazing boat cruise down the

-Chuchini was founded by Efrem Hinojosa Hieber, originally from Tarija, who has lived in the area for 37 years.
+Chuchini was founded by Efrem Hinojosa Hieber, originally from Tarija, who has lived in the area for over 40 years.
 This family-owned and operated tourist complex is open year-round although access by river is limited to the portions of the year when the river is neither too low nor too high to access the complex through a narrow river channel.